WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 3. **Enter** “Watson Data Platform” (without quotes) for the space name.
 4. **Select** the “Create” button.

-> The new space will be created and you will be placed into the space.
+> The new space will be created and you will be placed into it.
 You should now see, in the top right corner, that you are in the “Watson Data Platform” space in your Bluemix organization.
-You will use this space to house all of the Watson Data Platform services and the application you will be creating in the Application Developer lab.
+You will use this space to house the Watson Data Platform Lab services and application.

 **Proceed to Step 3**